srazzak/tree-sitter-mdx/README.md

 > [!NOTE]
 > This is still a WIP.

 MDX grammar for tree-sitter.
-Uses injections for Markdown, JavaScript, and JSX.
+Re-uses the existing Markdown and JavaScript grammars.

 - [tree-sitter-javascript](https://github.com/tree-sitter/tree-sitter-javascript) for JavaScript and JSX.
 - [tree-sitter-markdown](https://github.com/tree-sitter-grammars/tree-sitter-markdown) for Markdown.

 ## Goals

-Overall, the goal is to re-use the existing parsers for MDX as much as possible.
-Similar to the existing Markdown parser, the goal of this parser is not for accuracy, but mainly for syntax highlighting in editors like neovim or Zed.
+Overall, the goal is to re-use the existing grammars as much as possible.

-So instead, we borrow most of the rules from the existing Markdown grammar and then inject JSX into the JSX blocks.
+However, since MDX should technically be treated as its own language, we can't naively inject JavaScript or Markdown syntax in the correct blocks as there are differences.
+So we instead re-implement the existing grammars with some changes to properly support MDX.